It’s high time we put the most enduring myths about human behavior to bed, and see the mind—and the world—as it is.

 Sometimes, it can take years to get over even an abusive or short relationship.
 These are the steps to take to rebound more quickly.

-Sexual assault charges fill the news.
+Women are finally speaking up, but domination of women is centuries old.
 Such behavior is driven by a culture that objectifies women, damages both genders, and spurs aggression.

 Anyone who’s loved a narcissist wonders, “Does he (or she) really love me?”
 They’re torn between their love and their pain, between staying and leaving, but can't do either.